LIKE A BLUE THREADPASSAGE OF TIME

 Turner has just finished nailing a plank of zinc to four wooden posts.
 Sweat drips down his nose, the back of his shirt sticks to his skin.
 He puts away the tools and scraps of wood and zinc, is about to go in the house when Sara pleads with the voice of a muse.

 “I don’t care how dirty you are, stay with me.”

 He laughs and sits with her on a sheet the color of strawberry milk.
 A web of silver tinkles over them, sliding off the new roof.
 Her world is a different world.

 i have always wanted a zinc roof

 We are rehabbing the shed in the backyard, but it doesn’t need a roof.
-Maybe I can plan, like Sara, for a spot somewhere in the yard to put up a shelter, why not?
-A place to run and hear the rain.
+Maybe I can plan, like Sara, for a spot somewhere in the yard to put up a shelter.
+Why not?
+A place to run to and hear the rain.
 I did it in the novel. =)